Beef Barley Soup

 To reheat the soup, microwave individual portions until warmed through.
 For the whole recipe, let the soup defrost until you can fit it into a soup pot and the gently warm the soup over low heat.

-Is It Ok To Use Quick Cooking Barley Instead Of Pearl Barley?
+Can I Use Quick Cooking Barley Instead Of Pearl Barley?

 You can, but you’ll need to adjust the cooking times.
 Quick cooking barley cooks up much faster than pearl barley, so let the soup cook for an hour and a half for the initial simmer and then add the barley for the last 15 minutes.

 Farro is another delicious, nutty grain that we like to use when making beef barley soup.
-Farro takes about the same tie to cook as pearl barley so just swap it out and continue with the recipe.
+Farro takes about the same time to cook as pearl barley so just swap it out and continue with the recipe.

 What Can I Serve With This Beef Soup?